Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/07CollaborativePlatforms.md

 ### Rationale

 Research collaboration is growing exponentially and teams are becoming ever more interdisciplinary as researchers increasingly work in international and cross-disciplinary consortia to enable a multitude of perspectives on specific research questions.
 Fostering national and international collaborative research is increasingly a funder priority.
-It lies, for example, at the heart of EC Research Commissioner Carlos Moedas’ strategy, i.e., "Open Science, open innovation, open to the world" \[REF\]
+It lies, for example, at the heart of EC Research Commissioner Carlos Moedas’ strategy, i.e., ["Open Science, open innovation, open to the world"](https://euraxess.ec.europa.eu/content/open-science-%E2%80%93-open-innovation-%E2%80%93-open-world)

 Virtual Research Environments \(VRE\) and collaborative platforms enable collaboration across continents, time zones and disciplines.
 In this module you will develop an understanding of collaborative platforms that work today, and how they can greatly enhance your research workflows.